Rust405/tarsb-kanteen/Known Issues.md

 3. Each staff and owner can only be associated with one stall, checked by email.
 (Ignored, can be "bypassed" by using multiple Google accounts but no requirement for a stall-switching interface)

 4. Authenticating with `--token` is deprecated and will be removed in a future major version of `firebase-tools`.
 Instead, use a service account key with `GOOGLE_APPLICATION_CREDENTIALS`: https://cloud.google.com/docs/authentication/getting-started.
-(Ignored, can't find any official documentation on how to perform this, instead following official documentation through https://firebase.google.com/docs/firestore/solutions/delete-collections and following https://fireship.io/snippets/delete-firestore-collection/).
+(Ignored, can't find any official documentation on how to update this and that deprecation was very recent).